North Lanarkshire: History

 The population of the area which would become North Lanarkshire grew quickly during the Industrial Revolution.
 In the 18th century the area's towns, including Motherwell, were active in textile production.
 The discovery of coal and iron ore deposits in the 19th century, as well as the building of the Glasgow to Edinburgh railway, transformed the region.
 The towns of Motherwell, Coatbridge and Wishaw became centres of the iron and steel industry.

 These industries began to decline in the second half of the 20th century, while a growth occurred in the financial and technology sectors, as well as a growth in logistics services related to the heavy goods traffic in the area.
 The new town of Cumbernauld expanded rapidly after World War II, and is now the largest town in North Lanarkshire.
 The growth of the Greater Glasgow metropolitan area into the south-western part of North Lanarkshire has also led to a large number of residential areas for commuters.

 The North Lanarkshire council area was established in 1996 as part of a reorganisation of local government in the United Kingdom.
-This was the latest in a series of reforms, notably including the creation of Lanarkshire County Council in 1890 under the Local Government (Scotland) Act 1889, and the abolition of the county councils and creation of Strathclyde Regional council and lower-tier district councils in 1975 under the Local Government (Scotland) Act 1973.
+This was the latest in a series of reforms, notably including the creation of Lanarkshire County Council in 1890 under the Local Government (Scotland) Act 1889, and the abolition of the county councils and creation of Strathclyde Regional Council and lower-tier district councils in 1975 under the Local Government (Scotland) Act 1973.
 The 1996 reform abolished Strathclyde, and established North Lanarkshire as a merger of the districts of Cumbernauld and Kilsyth, Monklands, Motherwell and the Chryston area from Strathkelvin district (the rest of which went to East Dunbartonshire).

 For lieutenancy purposes, North Lanarkshire straddles the Lanarkshire and Dunbartonshire lieutenancies, with the area generally north of Luggie Water (including Cumbernauld and Kilsyth) coming under the Dunbartonshire lieutenancy and the remainder coming under the Lanarkshire lieutenancy.

-Geography and demographics
+Geography

 North Lanarkshire lies in the Central Valley of Scotland, to the east of Glasgow.
 It lies on the Scotland's north–south watershed with the River Clyde flowing through the west of the county on its way to the Irish Sea, and the River Almond in the east emptying into the Firth of Forth near Edinburgh.
 The northern areas consist of forests as well as higher areas such as the Kilsyth Hills.

+Demographics

 The highest population density of North Lanarkshire is in the urbanised south-west, which is part of the Greater Glasgow metropolitan area.
 Northern and eastern areas are more rural in character, with agricultural activity such as dairy and meat farming.

-The largest towns in North Lanarkshire are Cumbernauld, which in 2022 had a population of approximately 58,000, followed by Coatbridge (43,970), Airdrie (37,130) and Motherwell (32,120).
-Other localities include Bellshill, Bargeddie, Moodiesburn, Shotts, Viewpark and Wishaw.
+Languages

+The 2022 Scottish Census reported that out of 331,131 residents aged three and over, 112,405 (33.9%) considered themselves able to speak or read the Scots language.

+The 2022 Scottish Census reported that out of 331,130 residents aged three and over, 2,927 (0.9%) considered themselves able to speak or read Gaelic.